Joanne McNally: Stand-up

-McNally performed in her first stage show Singlehood in 2014 where she and seven other people stood on stage and told stories about their love lives.
-It was here she was spotted by comedian PJ Gallagher who brought her into stand up comedy.
-Joanne supported Gallagher on his stand up tour Concussion, around Ireland in 2015, and she was then signed by Irish comedy agency Lisa Richards.
-McNally and Gallagher went on to write and star in a comedy show Separated At Birth, co-written with director Una McKevitt about their adoptions.
+She performed in Singlehood with comedian PJ Gallagher who suggested to McNally and McKevitt that they should work on a new project together, which became Separated at Birth about their adoptions.
 Separated at Birth sold out Vicar Street in May 2015 and went on a national tour around Ireland.
 The two were guests on The Late Late Show hosted by Ryan Tubridy on RTÉ One in March 2015.